Hazaribagh

-Hazaribagh is a city and a municipal corporation in Hazaribagh district, Jharkhand, India.
+Hazaribagh (/hns/) is a city and a municipal corporation in Hazaribagh district, Jharkhand, India.
 It is the administrative headquarters of Hazaribagh district and divisional headquarters of North Chotanagpur division.
 The city is known as a health resort and for the Hazaribagh Wildlife Sanctuary.

 Etymology

 The name of the town 'Hazaribagh' (हज़ारीबाग़) is derived from two Persian words: Hazar (هزار) meaning 'one thousand' and bagh (باغ) meaning 'garden', hence the meaning of Hazaribagh is 'city of a thousand gardens'.
 According to Sir John Houlton, however, the town takes its name from the small villages of Okni and Hazari – shown on old maps as Ocunhazry.

-The last syllable in its name may have originated from a mango grove which formed a camping ground for troops and travelers marching along a military road from Kolkata to Varanasi, constructed in 1783 and the following years.
+The last syllable in its name may have originated from a mango grove which formed a camping ground for troops and travellers marching along a military road from Kolkata to Varanasi, constructed in 1783 and the following years.
 The Grand Trunk Road subsequently replaced this military road in the mid-19th century, but the layout differed at places, particularly around Hazaribagh.
 A dilapidated watch tower meant to guard the military road is still visible on Tower Hill, near Silwar.